 - Keep a file with copies of your relevant documents (all of those we talked about above as well as bank and investment statements) and tell your loved ones where that is so it’s easy for them to find.
 If you are the executor of an estate, it can be a real task trying to hunt down where the deceased had money.
 I like to keep things simple myself but that’s not always the case, some people are all about not keeping all their eggs in one basket and have bank accounts and/or investment accounts at numerous different institutions.

 - Make sure the beneficiaries listed in your will match up with the beneficiaries you have listed on your insurance and investment accounts to avoid any confusion and keep those beneficiaries updated!
 There are rules in place for this (life insurance trumps Will but Will trumps investment accounts), but it’s an easy change to make and helps avoid any conflict.
 Imagine how you might feel if you think you’re the listed beneficiary on a large RRSP account only to find out the Will specifies otherwise…

-- If you have pets you'll want to make sure you have someone who is willing to take care of them.
-You can even include set aside a portion of your assets to whoever gets the job to make sure your furry friends are given all the spoiling they deserve.
+- If you have pets, you’ll want to make sure you have someone who is willing to take care of them.
+You can even set aside a portion of your assets to whoever gets the job to make sure your furry friends are given all the spoiling they deserve.

 - Do you want to be an organ donor?
-If so you'll want to make sure you've discussed this with your family so they have a heads up and then you can sign the back of your Alberta Health Care Card (if you live here), register online, or register the next time you get your driver's license renewed at a registry.
+If so you’ll want to make sure you’ve discussed this with your family, so they have a heads up.
+Then you can sign the back of your Alberta Health Care Card (if you live here), register online, or register the next time you get your driver’s license renewed at a registry.